Though he's the face of the organization, there's so much more to the Medellín Cartel than just Pablo Escobar.

 Soon, however, evading arrest began to take a toll on Escobar.
 He soon became paranoid, turning to murder and violence quicker than before, eventually murdering two of his allies.
 His actions quickly turned even his closest confidants against him, and they began calling a police hotline, leaving tips as to his whereabouts.

 Finally, one day after his 44th birthday, Pablo Escobar was taken down.
-He had made a mistake, ultimately a fatal one, by lingering too long on a phone call.
+He had made a mistake, ultimately a fatal one, by lingering too long on a phone call with his son, Juan Pablo Escobar.
 Police were able to track the signal and surround the house.
 As Escobar tried to escape to the rooftops, he was gunned down by Colombian authorities.
-Within moments, the life of Escobar was over.
+Within moments, Pablo Escobar was dead.

 Though Escobar was gone, the Medellin Cartel was far from over.
 Their distribution networks, some of the most efficient in the world, are still in use, funneling cocaine from newer cartels to places like Sierra Leone, Barcelona, and Chicago.